 What is it going to cost me to attend Northern?

-NMU operates under a "flat-rate" tuition plan, which means students can enroll in 12 to 18 credits per semester for one rate.
-Tuition and fees for full-time students includes the use of a ThinkPad notebook computer.
-Art and Design majors pay $250 more a semester and get a MacBook.
-To learn more about our cool technology program, visit Academic Computing Services.
+NMU operates under a "flat-rate" tuition plan, which means students can enroll in 12 to 16 credits per semester for one rate.
+Fewer or more credits (1-11 or 16+ credits) are charged at a per-credit rate.
+Tuition and fees for full-time students includes the use of a ThinkPad notebook computer for all full-time students (12 credits or more a semester).
+MacBooks are provided for students declaring Art and Design as their primary major.
+An Art and Design Technology Fee of $250 per semester ($500 per year) is required to cover the higher cost of the MacBook and its related software.
+To learn more about our cutting-edge technology program, visit Academic Computing Services.

 - Out-of-state students may qualify for one of several non-resident merit awards.
 See how NMU stacks up against other schools in the region.

-- Out-of-state students that are dependents of NMU alumni, those who have received a master's, baccalaureate, or associate degree, may be eligible for in-state tuition rates.
-(This award would override the National Success Award.)
+- Out-of-state students that are dependents or grandchildren of NMU alumni, those who have received a master's, baccalaureate, or associate degree, may be eligible for in-state tuition rates.
+(This award would be in lieu of the National Academic Award.)

 - Veterans or those currently serving in the United States Armed Forces, and their covered individuals, receive resident-equivalent tuition rates.
 See our Residency Application.